-The second method shows that you do not require any account on your system that has all privileges.
+Using this method, you do not need an account on your system that has all privileges.
 Whenever you need to perform an operation that requires a privilege not assigned to any account, you can do so by interrupting the initial system startup procedure.